OsFoouad/AudioPlayer/README.md

-and deal withaudio files with on audio query and just audio the first to get our local tracks and the second to play, pause, play next and play pervious track , in our app we only need storage permission , and here we followed the getX statme management and used Obx we handle our project states .
+and deal withaudio files with on audio query and just audio the first to get our local tracks and the second to play, pause, play next and play pervious track , in our app we only need storage permission , and here we followed the getX state management and using Obs and Obx we handle our project states .

 download via google drive : https://drive.google.com/file/d/1yvqRYKSqeZ6pMT-jWp76KC_rhJy24jfE/view?usp=drive_link